zephyrproject-rtos/zephyr/boards/arm/adafruit_itsybitsy_nrf52840/doc/index.rst

 Flashing is done by dragging and dropping the built Zephyr UF2-file into the :code:`ITSY840BOOT` drive.

 #.
-Build the Zephyr kernel and the :ref:`blinky-sample`
+Build the Zephyr kernel and the :zephyr:code-sample:`blinky`
    sample application:

    .. zephyr-app-commands::